 It is said that this love cake was born as a result of the Sri Lankan women trying to win the hearts of the Portuguese contenders.

-We know this cake is an influence by the Portuguese because of the puhul dosi used, which is actually a fruit originated from Portugal.
-But Sri Lankan women in that era made this cake using of all the spices and nuts that were popular in Sri Lanka and loaded the cake with rose essence, almond essence, cashews and all the spices like cinnamon, nutmeg which was very popular in Sri Lanka making it a bold and truly Sri Lankan cake.
+We know this cake is influenced by the Portuguese because of the puhul dosi used, which is actually a fruit that originated from Portugal.
+But Sri Lankan women in that era made this cake using all the spices and nuts that were popular in Sri Lanka and loaded the cake with rose essence, almond essence, cashews and all the spices like cinnamon, nutmeg which was very popular in Sri Lanka making it a bold and truly Sri Lankan cake.

 Because this cake was an invention of the Sri Lankan women trying to win the hearts of its contenders, the name ‘love cake’ was born.
-Just like love, its sweet, its delicious, its rich, its highly addictive, it is fragrant and intoxicating therefore the cake definitely lives up to its name.
+Just like love, it’s sweet, delicious, rich, highly addictive, it is fragrant and intoxicating therefore the cake definitely lives up to its name.

 Traditional Sri- Lankan Love cake recipe ingredients